 PS C:\> $env:computername

 You can specify the hostname in the following command.
 In this example, we change the hostname to NEURONVM.
-It should be noted that using the -Restart parameter, the server will be restarted immediately.
+It should be noted that by using the -Restart parameter, the server will be restarted immediately.

 PS C:\> Rename-Computer -NewName "NEURONVM" -Restart